Bank-Builder/ss-tool/README.md

-    -g, --git-ref   add an optional custom git reference eg 243 to match issue 243 -p, --push-git  push to GitHub, default behaviour creates branch but does not push -t, --token     the authorization token to use when pulling from a git repo --help      display this help and exit
+    -g, --git-ref   add an optional custom git reference eg 243 to match issue 243 -p, --push-git  push to GitHub, default behaviour creates branch but does not push -t, --token     the authorization token to use when pulling from a git repo -e, --email     the email to use for GitHub configuration when pushing -u, --username  the user name to use for GitHub configuration when pushing --help      display this help and exit
         --version   display version and exit

   EXAMPLE(s):
-      ss-tool --cleanup -g 243 -t $GITHUB_TOKEN
-           will use the github personal access token to clone the repositories then it will remove all git cloned repositories & docker db when done and add a git-ref of '243-ss_tool-db-auto-update' when pushing the changes
+      ss-tool --cleanup -g 243 -t $GITHUB_TOKEN -u "Andrew Turpin" will use the github personal access token to clone the repositories then it will remove all git cloned repositories & docker db when done and will add a git-ref of '243-ss_tool-db-auto-update' when pushing the changes showing the user who pushed the change as Andrew Turpin

       ss-tool.conf:
           [canonical-database] section